 Power failures happen.
 Sometimes it’s because of a fault at the power station or substation.
-Sometimes an unusually high power demand can overburden portions of the power supply chain.
-A vehicle colliding with a utility pole can cause a power failure, as can wildlife chewing through lines.
-And sometimes a tornado or other storm condition will knock the power out.
+Sometimes an unusually high power demand overburdens the power supply chain.
+And sometimes extreme cold coupled with snow and ice, a tornado, or other storm conditions will knock the power out.

 But what happens to your appliances during and after a power failure?
-When the power is out, the appliances will, of course, cease to work.
+When the power is out, the appliances will, of course, stop working.
 That is undoubtedly inconvenient but not particularly damaging to the appliance.

 The damage occurs when the power comes back on.

 Most appliances are designed to run at the normal 110-120 volt household current.
 When power is restored, the current often momentarily surges in at 200 volts or more, creating a kind of “tidal wave” of electricity to the electrical outlets in your home.
 This spike in voltage can lead to arcing and create high levels of heat that can damage circuitry or even destroy your appliances.

 Even if the power surge doesn’t immediately fry your appliances, the damage is cumulative, which means that every time it happens, the lifespan of your appliances is potentially shortened.
 This is sometimes aggravated when the restored power isn’t stable and it cuts on and off a few times before it levels out.